crate/crate/docs/concepts/joins.rst

 Hash join
 ---------

-The Hash Join algorithm is used to execute certains types of joins in a more perfomant way than :ref:`Nested Loop <join-algos-nested-loop>`.
+The Hash Join algorithm is used to execute certain types of joins in a more efficient way than :ref:`Nested Loop <join-algos-nested-loop>`.

 .. _join-algos-hash-basic: